jasper-zanjani/notes/README.md

 bot.write_to_chat "Hello world"
 ```
 ## DevOps
+The term "DevOps" began to gain currency in 2009-2010, before the emergence of containers.
+Features like self-healing, scalability, resource monitoring, automatic DNS management, etc have since become built-in to Kubernetes. [[7](#sources)]
 > DevOps is a way to deliver software with shared pain and responsibility.

 Traditionally, developers had incentives that were not aligned with those of operations who were to use the software.
 DevOps attempts to fuse development and operations, with the goal of aligning development with revenue generation.\